Beijing insists that its army of researchers are making steady headway towards the year-end rollout of indigenous vaccines against Covid-19.

 China does not have enough Covid-19 patients for statistically significant comparison and data analyses now that the highly contagious pneumonia has been subdued in the country since March.
 But another rationale for the global trials spanning several continents is to get accreditation from participating countries to convince overseas buyers and users and burnish the reputation of Chinese medicine.

-Yet that bid has somehow foundered after Canada, the only Western power that signed up to the Chinese vaccine trial scheme, opted out last month.
+Yet that bid has somehow foundered after Canada, the only Western power that had signed up to the Chinese vaccine trial scheme, opted out last month.

 Canada’s National Research Council ended its collaboration with Chinese private drugmaker CanSinoBio in August, citing delays in the Chinese Customs’ approval of the export of related vaccine materials.